 Want more information about becoming a pharmacy technician?

 Becoming a pharmacy technician does not require a four-year degree, which makes it a perfect career for those looking to get into the workforce quicker.
-You can explore the pharmacy technology certificate program at SJVC, where you can download the latest program brochure for more information about how to become a pharmacy technician and industry insights.
+You can explore our pharmacy technician guide for more information about how to become a pharmacy technician and industry insights.